chuv13/vinnymarquez/_posts/2013-04-20-interview-roger-alcantara.md

     <blockquote>
       <div>
-        <i>[tn: Having said that, yeah I think people today are lucky because of the internet…� Youtube's just there.
+        <i>[tn: Having said that, yeah I think people today are lucky because of the internet… Youtube's just there.
 There are so many tools for learning.
-Thats why spoon feeding is sort of a pet peeve for me…� when I want to really teach note for note.
+Thats why spoon feeding is sort of a pet peeve for me… when I want to really teach note for note.
 The tools are just there --- you can just google it.
 If one really wants to, you can learn bass from scratch using the materials available online.
-There are also� courses offered online.
+There are also courses offered online.
 Technology is really awesome.]</i>
       </div>
     </blockquote>